htmlettuce/100-days-of-code/log.md

 **Today's Progress**: Front End Developer Career Path. plan html + css review.
 3D modeling?

 **Thoughts:** I forgot css pretty much, its very annoying because I used to remember it, but i think I need to try and find a note guide so I can remember and start reviewing more so I can solidify the concetps.
 Tomorrow I am also going to learn basic syntax in in GitHub because im really new to everything and I dont truly know how to use it.
 This will give me a chance to improve my GitHub skills alongside my code journey.
 Last but not least, I am going to try and find some motivational videos/tedtalks to help me get out of this slump.

+### Day 1: July 9, 2022 Saturday

+**Today's Progress**: HTML refresh + GitHub basic syntax.

+**Thoughts:** I am working on building a cat photo app on free code camp to refresh my memory of HTML.
+I am going to work a bit longer tomorrow, but I am tired today so I only worked for about 30ish minutes.
+I am also going to rview some more GitHub fortmatting and syntax tomorrow.
+Another goal that I set for myself is to work on my typing skills.
+I enjoy coding and learning how to use code in a beautiful way, and I am going to try and find courses to work on problem solving skills because I hate math, and I think it would be best if I could learn it on my own time.

+I am also going to refer back to codecademy and see how the two sites differ when it comes to course delivery.
+I am definitely going to continue through codecademy and use freecodecamp as a study method alongside it.